The Big One (roller coaster)

-The Big One (formerly Pepsi Max Big One) is a steel hypercoaster located at Pleasure Beach Resort (better known as Blackpool Pleasure Beach) in Blackpool, England.
+The Big One (formerly Pepsi Max Big One) is a steel hypercoaster at Pleasure Beach Resort (better known as Blackpool Pleasure Beach) in Blackpool, England.
 Designed by Ron Toomer and manufactured by Arrow Dynamics, the ride opened to the public on 28 May 1994 as the tallest roller coaster in the world, featuring a height of 65 metres (213 ft).
 It held the title as the tallest until Fujiyama opened in 1996.

 Construction of the ride cost £12 million.
 The ride was sponsored by Pepsi until 2011, at which time Pepsi Max was removed from the name.
-It is currently the longest, second-tallest, and second-fastest coaster in the United Kingdom, as well as having the second-longest drop on any coaster in the United Kingdom.